hunainm/Trufan.MathApp.DataApi/README.md

 If you have docker installed locally then run the following command instead at the root of project `docker build . -t trufan-data-api` -> `docker run -p 5000:5000 -d trufan-data-api`

+## HOW TO TEST
+Run `npm run test` to run unit and integration tests.

 ## APIDOCS
 To see apidocs navigate to http://localhost:5000/api-docs